Frequently Asked Questions

 Deciding to buy a home (whether it is an investment property or one to live in) in driven by numerous different factors.
 If the home is to be your principal place of residence, you will need to consider your desired lifestyle, location and proximity to amenities.
 At Siera Group, we take these factors into consideration when designing our Developments, and we understand the Brisbane lifestyle.

-Brisbane is a strong growth city with a ‘slow and steady wins the race’ attitude towards property growth, meaning that buying in the right location will likely guarantee long-term growth and success.
+Brisbane is a strong growth city with a ‘slow and steady wins the race’ attitude towards property growth, meaning that buying in the right location will likely yield long-term growth and success.
 When it comes to investments, Brisbane offers great value for money backed by strong rental yields, which ensures your investment property not only stacks up financially but also appeals to potential tenants.
-Your tenants care as much about where they live as you do, so buying an investment property that you would live in is one way to guarantee limited to no periods of vacancy.
+Your tenants care as much about where they live as you do, so buying an investment property that you would live in is one way to guarantee limited-to-no periods of vacancy.

 What is a Builder/Developer?

-A Builder/Developer like Siera Group is a company that manages the delivery of new developments from acquisition of land and through the design and approval phase.
-This means efficiencies in design are maximised as well as thought for construction efficiencies without compromising the product.
-The construction is completed in-house, which means that we control all of the quality and timing of the development and can align key critical path items to ensure the most efficient delivery to the market.
-Siera Group has a lot invested in ensuring the best development possible through strong systems, procedures and planning.
+A Builder/Developer like Siera Group is a company that manages the delivery of it’s Developments from the acquisition of the land, through the design and approval phase, and the construction phase of the project.
+This means efficiencies in the design and construction are maximised without compromising the product.
+The construction is completed in-house which means that we control the quality and timing of the development, and can align key critical path items to ensure the most efficient delivery to the market.
+Siera Group invests to ensure the best Development possible through strong systems, procedures and planning.

 The benefits of purchasing from a Builder/Developer are numerous.
-The fact that the one company is completing development from day one to handover means cost savings and efficiencies that ultimately end up as savings to the end purchaser.
-It also means one point of contact for the project and no blame game.
-Often, in a scenario where the roles are played by different partiers, there is room for one party to blame another for delivery of a product that is inferior or different to the promised product.
+Because the company is managing the project from conception through to delivery means cost savings and efficiencies are passed on to the end purchaser.
+It also means there is only one point of contact for the project and no blame game.
+Often, in a scenario where the roles are played by different parties, there is room for one party to blame another for delivery of a product that is inferior or different to what has been promised.
 Remember, when a Developer has to engage an external building company, the Builder needs to make a profit.
 This means the delivery of the product will be more expensive and will reduce the amount of money the developer can spend on adding value to a project.

 How will I know exactly when my new home will be complete?